eclipse-archived/smarthome/tools/static-code-analysis/README.md

-# Eclipse SmartHome Static Code Analysis Report Tool
+# Eclipse SmartHome Static Code Analysis Tool

-This module is used to merge the individual reports from PMD, Checkstyle and FindBugs into a single .html report.
+This project contains:

-## 3rd Party
+ - properties files for the PMD, Checkstyle and FindBugs Maven plugins in the `src/main/resources/configuration` folder;

-- Static Code Analysis Report Tool is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
-More information can be found in the `static-code-analysis-config` LICENSE.txt file;
+ - rule sets for the plugins in the `src/main/resources/rulesets` folder;

-# Eclipse SmartHome Static Code Analysis Config Tool
+ - custom rules for PMD, CheckStyle and FindBugs and unit tests for the rules;

-This project contains rule sets, metadata, filters and custom rules for PMD, Checkstyle and Findbugs.
+ - tool that merges the reports from the individual plugins in a summary report.

 ## Usage